ATcoders/Campus-Bazar/README.md

 The platform makes it easy to exchange books, notes, gadgets, and other student essentials in a secure and student-only environment.

 ---
+## Note : Some files orignal code can't be shared due to safety of users , instead a sample code has be shared to show how the page looks and what are it's features.

 ## 🚀 Features
 - Product listing with images, description, and price